IsaacMorris1980/appLauncher/README.md

 ## Features Dropped
-(If you would like these features re-implemented make an issue ticket)
+(If you would like these features re-implemented make an issue ticket).

 • wipe right for Cortana (In case your wondering it's 100% inspired by swipe right for Google Now)

 • Ok Cortana (inspired 100% by google now and siri)